pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 ## All Issues

 In Pharo 6 over 1400 fixes and enhancements was integrated.

-The most significant are:
-The complete list of fixed issues is too big to be placed here, but you can review all issues at [FogBugz issue tracker](https://pharo.fogbugz.com) (you will need an account there, sorry).
+The complete list of fixed issues is too big to be placed here, but you can review all issues at [FogBugz issue tracker](https://pharo.fogbugz.com) (requires account).

-Thank you all for your contribution.

 ### Tools